AaryanChandrakar/StudyBuddy-LM/README.md

 ## Overview

-ThinkLM is a powerful AI-powered document analysis and chat platform that transforms your documents, websites, and multimedia content into an intelligent, searchable knowledge base.
-Built with modern web technologies and advanced AI capabilities, ThinkLM enables users to upload various content types and interact with them through natural language queries.
+StudyBuddy LM is a powerful AI-powered document analysis and chat platform that transforms your documents, websites, and multimedia content into an intelligent, searchable knowledge base.
+Built with modern web technologies and advanced AI capabilities, StudyBuddy LM enables users to upload various content types and interact with them through natural language queries.

 ### Key Capabilities